sophie-katz/forge/docs/for-developers/guides/changing-language-features.md

 ### ID enum

 The ID enumerator is the list of all the different types of AST nodes that can exist.
 This is defined in the [`forge/common/enums.h`](../../../forge-core/include/forge/common/enums.h) file.
-See the `frg_ast_id_t` enumerator for details.
+See the `frg_ast_kind_t` enumerator for details.

 ### Structs